Mowje/hpka/README.md

 ### HPKA with session

-Getting a session ID

-* HPKA Request with actionType == 0x04
-* Returns "HPKA-SessionId", 16 bytes to Base64
-* Subsequent requests can be authenticated by simply adding a "HPKA-Session" header that has the SessionId returned in the previous
+Even though HPKA was designed with a target usage within distributed networks of servers, users might still connect multiple times to the same server.
+In that case, it might seem redundant (and sometimes bad for performance) for sign every request.

+Instead, the client go through a special authentication process, less frequently and in a near-periodic manner, at the end of which a user-generated SessionId becomes known to the server in question.

+The client could attach a wished expiration date for that SessionId.
+The server in its response indicates to the client the effective expiration date in a `HPKA-Session-Expiration` header (as UTC Unix Epoch, in seconds).
+This "session expiration date agreement" is intended to let a server make a session expire before the client wants to, in case the validity period is too long.

+The client then uses the agreed-upon SessionId in his subsequent authenticated HTTP requests by adding an `HPKA-Session` header (as described below in the HPKA-Session protocol), instead of using HPKA with ActionType == 0x00.

+__NOTE:__ When HPKA sessions are used within a distributed network, the client should not share a given SessionId with more than one server.

+__Why not use cookies instead?
+It has everything you need when using SessionIds.__

+No, it doesn't.
+Although cookies are potentially easier to use, they lack something very important : the ability to be stored safely.
+Usage of cookies implies that they will most likely be saved in the browser, unencrypted.
+But since HPKA SessionIds are supposed to replace the usage of a cryptographic keypair (that should be protected by a passphrase, as said below), we must ensure that they are stored securely.

 ## Security overview

-A similar system (client public key authentication) has been implemented through TLS/SSL client certificates.
+A similar system (public key authentication of clients) has been implemented through TLS/SSL client certificates.
 However, the authentication there is done on TLS/SSL level and not HTTP.
 Furthermore, client certificates are delivered by the server/service and are signed by a CA on delivery.
 That last point means that it's not possible to use a client certificate to authenticate on an other server that wouldn't recognize the CA used by the server on which the account as created (after an account transfer, for example); hence there would be a CA-dependency, which is potentially something you want to get rid of when you want to run a distributed network of servers.

 The difference here with HPKA is that the users generates his own key pair and signs his public key with his private key on registration.
 Then he appends specific HTTP headers on each request, each time with a new signature (in case of standard, session-less HPKA).